Kenny McLean: Norwich City

 In September 2023, McLean signed a contract extension, keeping him at the club until the end of the 2025–26 season, with an option for a further one-year extension.
 In November 2023, he defended manager David Wagner after the team took one point from a possible 18.
 In January 2024 he said he wanted to improve his goal record.
 In February 2024 he was credited with helping the club's turn around in results.

 He was named Norwich's Player of the Season for the 2023–24 season.

 During the 2024–25 season he was sent off in the 3–3 draw with Middlesbrough for a foul on Hayden Hackney on 27 October 2024, with his suspension being increased to four games after it was determined he had abused a match official in the aftermath.
 Later in the season he received further four game suspension after the FA took retrospective action when he was deemed to have struck Kieran Morgan in the face during a game against Queens Park Rangers.

 McLean had captained Norwich in the majority of games since the previous season with Grant Hanley absent from the side, and remained in the role on a permanent basis after Hanley left the club in January 2025.
 On 11 February, McLean was withdrawn from Norwich's starting line-up against Preston North End and replaced with Jacob Wright, with manager Johannes Hoff Thorup explaining that he had experienced difficulty breathing.
 He was later diagnosed with a chest infection which caused him to miss four games.
 During the 2024–25 season, he played in 34 of the 46 league games, plus three cup games.

+At the end of Norwich City's 2025–26 season, McLean was named the supporters player of the season, marking the second time that he had won the award.
+On 27 May 2026 the club announced he had signed a new two-year deal.